50 Ways To Be Better & Generate Demand On Instagram

 - Actually doing the things that will make you be better: Finally, the most frustrating step in the road towards being better is doing those things that you learnt about that will make you be better.
 In the case of Instagram, this means that you are going to have to actually use it – well.

 Using Instagram correctly

-I am going to go out on a whim in speculating here that there is more than one reason why Instagram still haven’t given us the option to embed links into normal posts yet.
-Reason one, (the most obvious) is that they want you to pay for their advertising.
+Going out on a whim here and speculating here that there is more than one reason why Instagram still haven’t given us the option to embed links into normal posts yet.
+Reason one, (the most obvious) is that they want you to pay for their Instagram advertising.
 But reason two is likely that they want to retain their original sense of authenticity as a community, and not allow it to become a network full of overzealous businesses constantly shouting about how great they are.

-While they have specific brand accounts now, there is still a significant feeling of consistency across the board.
+While they have specific brand accounts, there is still a significant feeling of consistency across the board.
 You need to be building demand, making people want in, building a community of people who love your stuff, encouraging organic advocacy through word of mouth and shares/user generated content.